jlrickert/zet/docs/151/README.md

-# WordPress theme review process
+# Official WordPress theme review process

 In order to be able to submit a theme to WordPress there are guidelines that are required to be met.
 They are documented in the official